janfri/regtest/README.md

 #     #<OpenStruct a=3, b=:x>, #<OpenStruct a=3, b=:y>]
 ```

-See also the combinations example in the `regtest` folder.
+See also the example `combinations` in directory `regtest` of this repository.

-By convention sample files are stored in a directory `regtest` in your Ruby application.
+By convention samples files are stored in a directory names `regtest` in your
+Ruby application.

 ### Running Samples